Campaigns of 1796 of the French Revolutionary Wars: Italy

 Bonaparte left Paris on 11 March for Nice to take over the weak and poorly supplied Army of Italy, arriving on 26 March.
 The army was already being reorganised and supplied when he arrived, and he found that the situation was rapidly improving.
 He was soon able to carry out the plan for the invasion of Italy that he had been advocating for years, which provided for an advance over the Apennines near Altare to attack the enemy position of Ceva.

-The Montenotte Campaign opened after Johann Beaulieu's Austrian forces attacked the extreme French eastern flank near Genoa on 10 April.
-Bonaparte countered by attacking and crushing the isolated right wing of the allied armies at the Battle of Montenotte on 12 April.
+The Montenotte Campaign opened after Beaulieu's Austrian forces attacked the extreme French eastern flank near Genoa on 10 April.
+Bonaparte countered by attacking and crushing the isolated right wing of the allied armies in the Battle of Montenotte on 12 April.
 The next day he defeated an Austro-Sardinian force at the Battle of Millesimo.
 He then won a victory at the Second Battle of Dego, driving the Austrians northeast, away from their Piedmontese allies.
-Satisfied that the Austrians were temporarily inert, Bonaparte harried Michelangelo Colli's Piedmontese at Ceva and San Michele Mondovi before whipping them at the Battle of Mondovì.
-A week later, on 28 April, the Piedmontese signed an armistice at Cherasco, withdrawing from the hostilities.
-On 18 May they signed a peace treaty at Paris, ceding Savoy and Nice and allowing the French bases to be used against Austria.
+Satisfied that the Austrians were temporarily inert, Bonaparte harried Michelangelo Colli's Piedmontese at Ceva and San Michele Mondovì before whipping them at the Battle of Mondovì.
+A week later, on 28 April, Piedmont signed an armistice at Cherasco, withdrawing from the hostilities.
+On 18 May, Piedmont signed the Treaty of Paris (1796), ceding Savoy and Nice, and allowing France to use its territory for the campaign against Austria.

 After a short pause, Bonaparte carried out a brilliant flanking manoeuvre, and crossed the Po at Piacenza, nearly cutting the Austrian line of retreat.
 The Austrians escaped after the Battle of Fombio, but had their rear-guard mauled at Lodi on 10 May, after which the French took Milan.
 Bonaparte then advanced eastwards again, drove off the Austrians in the Battle of Borghetto and in June began the Siege of Mantua.
 Mantua was the strongest Austrian base in Italy.
 Meanwhile, the Austrians retreated north into the foothills of the Tyrol.